Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-CJD is very rare, with 1 to 2 cases happening in every 1 million people worldwide.
+It’s a very rare disease, with 1 to 2 cases happening in every 1 million people worldwide.
 About 350 people receive a diagnosis of CJD in the U.S. each year.

 Advertisement

 • Sporadic CJD.
-This is the most common kind of CJD, making up about 85% to 90% of cases.
+This is the most common kind of CJD.
 It happens for unknown reasons.

 • Variant CJD (vCJD).
-This happens after eating beef from a cow with bovine spongiform encephalopathy (BSE), another disease that happens because of prions.
-Prions that affect beef cattle with BSE can then pass it to humans and other species, causing vCJD.
+This may happen after eating beef from a cow with bovine spongiform encephalopathy (BSE), a prion-related disease.
+The prions responsible for BSE can spread to humans and other species, leading to vCJD.

 Is CJD contagious?